wimsio/wimscardano/README.md

 4. **Leadership**: Do not allow yourself to always be led; strive to be a leader in at least one aspect of the Cardano communities/skills.
 This requires continuous research and upgrading.
 5. **Online Security**: Always tread carefully as the online world is an untamed jungle.
 Learn and practice online security.
 WIMS-Cardano will not be held liable for problems, damages, or losses.
 6. **Good Faith and Trust**: We always act in good faith and trust, but always obtain written consent for company-specific activities.
 You cannot claim to be contractually employed or mandated without a written and signed agreement.
 The companies are bound by the laws of the countries they are incorporated in.
+7. **Unfullfilled Promises**: WIMS-Cardano might find some of the things promised not fullfilled.
+This is very common and there will be communication with all key stakeholders via social media platforms.
+Success comes with persistence and continuity.

 ### M: Social Media Presence